1 Bg 9-1972: The Most Confidential Knowledge

 > generally do not know that the highest perfection of

-> religion is the attainment of devotional
+> religion is the attainment of the stage of devotional

-> required for self-realization.
-But here, although Narada
+> self-realization.
+But here, although he

 > highest results of Vedic study.
 This process is so potent